How do I install Procreate brushes?

 I apologize for the inconvenience!
 Send me an email including the email address you used to purchase previously and I'll give you access to your purchases again.

 Do Procreate brushes work on a computer?
+Do they work with Photoshop?

 Can I use the brushes commercially and for any end product?